🎧 Listen to the audio version of this post here.

 Warm-up Like Stephen Curry

-Curry’s pre-game system is a lesson that repetition is the mother of skill, what you focus on is what you feel, and you are what you repeatedly do.
+Learn from A-players in other industries, like sports.
+For example, watch Stephen Curry of the Golden State Warriors.
+His pre-game practice system is a lesson that... repetition is the mother of skill, what you focus on is what you feel, and you are what you repeatedly do.

 Check out how Steph gets ready for each game: